9 Reasons Why Yoga Teachers Need A Website: It’s true that we live in the age of the Insta-yogi.

 You’re nowhere to be found.
 Perhaps they find you on Facebook but the information doesn’t really give them what they were looking for.

 They were hoping to find out how you can help them with their yoga journey.
 They were hoping to find your website so that they could connect, sign up to your newsletter and book a class!

 So instead…they move on.
 Whilst they’re there looking at yoga in their local area, they stumble upon another yoga teacher.
 And guess what?
 They book a class.

 This is the reality of what not having a yoga website means for you and your yoga business.
 You must be searchable and found in the places your students and potential students are hanging out online.

 It also means you can keep your existing students updated so that if you move studios or have a new class, they can find this information on your website.
 And then continue to practice with you.

 As more and more people go through their yoga teacher training, it’s becoming even more important to stand out online.

-A website builds your credibility in the eyes of your potential and existing students and also yoga studios when applying for teaching jobs.
+A website builds your credibility in the eyes of your students and yoga studios when applying for teaching jobs.